ryanphenderson/energy-vs-emergency/README.md

 ## Conclusion
 1) Changes during the first year of COVID-19

--Of the 65 countries examined, 4 had a positive deviation from their anticipated change in primary fuel consumption.
+* Of the 65 countries examined, 4 had a positive deviation from their anticipated change in primary fuel consumption.
--Most heavily affected was the consumption of oil, with again all but 4 countries having a negative deviation.
+* Most heavily affected was the consumption of oil, with again all but 4 countries having a negative deviation.
--More stable sources such as Hydro and Nuclear appeared to be the least affected.
+* More stable sources such as Hydro and Nuclear appeared to be the least affected.
 -Due to the nature of percentages, countries with less consumption were more prone to larger changes.

 2) Response of the countries affected

--More densely populated countries such as China and India had the strictest COVID response.
+* More densely populated countries such as China and India had the strictest COVID response.
--Less dense populations had more relaxed restrictions, perhaps attributed to tighter-knit social circles.
+* Less dense populations had more relaxed restrictions, perhaps attributed to tighter-knit social circles.
--While workplace closures and restrictions on gatherings were mostly common throughout, less strict countries had fewer restrictions on movement and public transport.
+* While workplace closures and restrictions on gatherings were mostly common throughout, less strict countries had fewer restrictions on movement and public transport.

 3) Determining if there is a possible correlation

--Based off of the scatter plot, there does not appear to be a solid correlation between COVID response and the change in primary fuel consumption.
+* Based off of the scatter plot, there does not appear to be a solid correlation between COVID response and the change in primary fuel consumption.
--The COVID-19 Epidemic was an extremely disruptive event, leading to price fluctuations across a wide range of exports and imports.
+* The COVID-19 Epidemic was an extremely disruptive event, leading to price fluctuations across a wide range of exports and imports.
--Despite the apparent connection, even though affected citizens were stuck indoors or otherwise restricted, they were still consuming electricity and interior heating, and industry kept on moving.
+* Despite the apparent connection, even though affected citizens were stuck indoors or otherwise restricted, they were still consuming electricity and interior heating, and industry kept on moving.

 ## Dashboard
 https://app.powerbi.com/view?r=eyJrIjoiODk1ZmUwMGEtNjRhMC00YTc1LWEwYjItOTkwNTc5YzY1OWQxIiwidCI6IjEwMWRhNTg3LTE4NDMtNGY1Mi04YjhhLTE3YjA2OWM2NmQzMyIsImMiOjJ9